KMS Dirichlet forms, coercivity and super-bounded Markovian semigroups on von Neumann algebras: General quantum Ornstein-Uhlenbeck semigroups

 \section{General quantum Ornstein-Uhlenbeck semigroups}

-In this section we apply the above framework to a family of Dirichlet forms and Markovian semigroups which represent a full generalization of the quantum Ornstein-Uhlenbeck semigroup studied in \cite{CFL}.
+In this section we apply the above framework to construct a family of Dirichlet forms and Markovian semigroups, a special case of which is the quantum Ornstein-Uhlenbeck semigroup studied in \cite{cfl}.
+While in \cite{cfl} we computed explicitly the spectrum of the generator and proved the Feller property with respect to the algebra of compact operators, here we prove, for each semigroups we construct, subexponential spectral growth rate and domination with respect to positivity preserving semigroups belonging to a natural related class (see Appendix 7.1).
 0.2truecm On the Hilbert space $h:=l^2(\mathbb{N})$, consider the C$^*$-algebra of compact operators $\mathcal{K}(h)$.
-The number operator $N$, acting on the natural basis as
+The Number Operator $(N,D(N))$, defined by the natural basis $e:=\{e_k\in l^2(\mathbb{N}):k\in\N\}$ as

 generates the $C_0$-continuous group of automorphisms $\alpha:=\{\alpha_t\in {\rm Aut}(\mathcal{K}(h)):t\in\R\}$

 For any $\beta>0$ there exists a unique $(\alpha,\beta)$-KMS state $\o_\beta$, satisfying the KMS condition